AND2797/todo-and2797/README.md

 ## Usage
 ### Create a settings file:
-When using for the first time a settings file needs to be initialized, which contains the path to the folder where you want your saved lists to be saved.
+When using for the first time a settings file needs to be initialized, which contains the path to the folder where you want your lists to be saved.
 ```
 todo --settings 1
 ```